ecmwf/metview-python/docs/api/comp_toc.rst

       - Returns the meridional averages as a list (or list of lists) of numbers.

     * - :func:`corr_a`
-      - Computes the area-weighted correlation for each field in a fieldset
+      - Computes the area-weighted correlation for each field in a :class:`Fieldset`

     * - :func:`covar`
-      - Returns the covariance of all two fieldsets
+      - Returns the covariance of all two :class:`Fieldset`

     * - :func:`covar_a`
-      - Computes the area-weighted covariance for each field in a fieldset
+      - Computes the area-weighted covariance for each field in a :class:`Fieldset`

     * - :func:`frequencies`
       - Computes frequencies of a field

     * - :func:`integrate`
-      - Computes the average weighted by the gridcell area for each field in fieldset
+      - Computes the average weighted by the gridcell area for each field in :class:`Fieldset`

+    * - :func:`max`
+      - Maximum

+    * - :func:`maxvalue`
+      - Computes the maximum of all the values in a :class:`Fieldset`

     * - :func:`mean`
-      - Returns the sum or mean of the values in a geopoints variable
+      - Returns the sum or mean of the values in a :class:`Geopoints` variable

     * - :func:`mean_ew`
-      - Generates a fieldset out of East-West means
+      - Generates a :class:`Fieldset` out of East-West means

+    * - :func:`min`
+      - Minimum

+    * - :func:`minvalue`
+      - Minimum value of a variable

     * - :func:`percentile`
-      - Returns a set of percentiles of a vector
+      -

     * - :func:`rms`
       - Returns the root mean square of all the fields of a variable